MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 Optimizing memory management involves refining the way a workload uses, allocates, and releases memory resources to improve efficiency.
 Proper memory management improves code performance because it reduces the overhead of memory operations.
 Efficient memory usage reduces latency, prevents system slowdowns or crashes, and maximizes the throughput of computational tasks.
 Consider the following strategies to optimize memory management.

 **Debug memory issues.** Memory dumps are application memory snapshots.
 They capture the memory state of an application at a specific point in time.
 Memory dumps enable retrospective analysis of memory-related issues.
 Select the appropriate type of memory dump based on the nature of the problem you're trying to diagnose and the resources available.
 You should use miniature dumps for routine debugging and full dumps for complex, critical issues.
 This strategy provides a balance between resource usage and diagnostic capabilities.
 Many code hosting services support memory debugging.
-You should prefer services that support memory analysis over those that don't.
+You should prefer services that support memory analysis over those services that don't.
 Here are the basic steps to debugging memory issues:

 1. *Capture memory dumps*: Begin by setting up a mechanism to capture memory dumps during your application's runtime.
-This can be triggered manually, automatically, or when specific conditions (like excessive memory consumption) are met.
+The capture can be triggered manually, automatically, or when specific conditions (like excessive memory consumption) are met.
 Some cloud services might already offer this process.

 1. *Analyze memory dumps*: After you collect the memory dumps, analyze them.
 Numerous tools can assist you in inspecting these dumps, such as WinDbg for Windows applications or GDB for Unix-based systems.

 1. *Identify memory leaks*: Focus on identifying memory leaks during the analysis.
 Memory leaks arise when your application allocates memory but fails to release it when the memory is no longer required.
-Search for objects or data structures that remain in memory even though they should have been deallocated.
+Search for objects or data structures that remain in memory even when they should be deallocated.

 1. *Fix and test*: Upon identifying the problematic code, concentrate on resolving the memory issues.
 Resolutions might involve releasing memory correctly, optimizing data structures, or reevaluating memory management practices.
 Confirm that your solutions undergo rigorous testing to ensure their efficacy.